James P. Hosty

-Biography
+Early life and education

 Hosty was born on August 28, 1924, in Chicago, Illinois.
 He was one of seven children of Charlotte Irene and James Patrick Hosty Sr., an executive in a sugar company in Chicago.
 Hosty served in the United States military during World War II from 1942 to 1946 and graduated from the University of Notre Dame.

+Career

 Hosty was involved in the FBI's investigation into author Eustace Mullins in 1959.

 Hosty was assigned by FBI Headquarters to investigate ultra-rightists like members of the KKK and General Edwin Walker along with "his [Walker's] Minutemen in Dallas."
 Hosty himself said so on page 4 of his book Assignment Oswald (1996).

 In June 1962, Lee Harvey Oswald was allowed to return to the United States after his 1959 defection to the Soviet Union.
 He brought with him a wife and his infant daughter, both born in the Soviet Union, and FBI agent John Fain was assigned to investigate him.
 Fain interviewed Oswald twice – once in June 1962 and once in August 1962.
 After the second interview, Fain along with FBI Headquarters closed the FBI casefile on Oswald.
-General Edwin Walker was a well-known anti-communist in his day, many US anti-communists were outraged that a defector to the Soviet Union would be allowed to return to the Dallas area with a Russian bride.
-They demanded that the FBI continually investigate Oswald.
-Yet the FBI casefile was officially closed.
+General Edwin Walker was a well-known anti-communist in his day.
+Many US anti-communists were outraged that a defector to the Soviet Union would be allowed to return to the Dallas area with a Russian bride.
+They demanded that the FBI continually investigate Oswald, yet the FBI casefile was officially closed.

-In early November 1963, Hosty made contact with Oswald's wife Marina Oswald in order to interview her about her entry into the United States 17 months previously.
+In early November 1963, Hosty made contact with Oswald's wife, Marina Oswald, in order to interview her about her entry into the United States 17 months previously.
 Oswald wrote Hosty a hostile note to protest what he considered harassment of Marina.
 Oswald also had Hosty's name, phone number, and car license plate number in his address book.
 A typed list of the book's contents was provided by the FBI to the Warren Commission, however they omitted Hosty's name and details.

 Hosty told the Warren Commission the truth about Oswald's hostile letter and he had destroyed it, on his superior's orders.
 His superior, Gordon Shanklin, denied this.
 Because of this, Hosty attracted speculation as a possible conspirator in several conspiracy theories.